douglasnaphas/deletable-branches/README.md

 ### Only for GitHub organizations

-The calls to the GitHub API only work when the repo you're in is within a GitHub organization/team.
+The calls to the GitHub API made by `--merged`, `--not-open`, and `--closed` only work when the repo you're in is within a GitHub organization/team.
+If you use the option `--squashed-diffs`, and not `--merged`, `--not-open`, or `--closed`, it should work on any repo.